victor-porcar/delayed-batch-executor/README.md

 - bufferQueueSize: it is the max size of the internal list, by default its value is 8192

+- removeDuplicates: if true, then DelayedBatchExecutor will removed all duplicated parameters from the parameters list before invoking the batchCallback.
+By default its value is true.

 These parameters can be set by using the following constructor:

 ```java